 With that in mind, there are some steps you can take as an agency to improve the likelihood of achieving the highest rating.

 Embrace technology.
 With the amount of documentation and data required in healthcare today, if you haven’t fully embraced technology, you are only holding your agency back from excellence.
-Not only does full-featured home health software streamline processes and allow for the creation of efficient workflows, saving time and reducing errors, technology can also allow for real time updates on patients and allow you to identify issues that could be detrimental to positive outcomes.
+Not only does full-featured home healthcare software streamline processes and allow for the creation of efficient workflows, saving time and reducing errors, technology can also allow for real time updates on patients and allow you to identify issues that could be detrimental to positive outcomes.

 Ditch the paperwork.
 Embracing technology requires that you stop drowning in paper and embrace tools that make your job easier.
 Say goodbye to clipboards and paper forms that need to be transcribed, and adopt tablets instead, that providers can use to provide real-time updates to patient condition.
 Getting rid of the paper also streamlines reporting, ensuring that CMS has the most accurate and up-to-date data to use when evaluating your agency.